Wanderlust Circus: Cultural context

 Wanderlust Circus heavily tours festival circuits, performing as featured and ambient circus entertainment for Electric Daisy Carnival, Oregon Country Fair, Sasquatch, Paradiso, Tomorrow World, Symbiosis, Lightning in a Bottle, The SF Edwardian Ball, and others.
 Wanderlust Circus has also toured across the West, including California, Idaho, Montana, Washington and more.

 Wanderlust Circus South (2009–2014)

 In 2009, Wanderlust Circus acrobat Alexander Dial returned to San Diego, California and established his own circus production company called Otherwise Entertainment.
 After a year spent establishing his new troupe, Dial took on Wanderlust Circus' name for both his existing and future San Diego projects, calling it Wanderlust Circus South.
 Wanderlust Circus and her sister company collaborated on shows all along the West Coast, stretching from northern Washington to southern California.
 Wanderlust Circus South entered a period of indefinite hiatus in 2014.

-Core troupe

-Dozens of entertainers of performed as members of Wanderlust Circus over the years.
-Noteworthy present and past members include:

-Noah Mickens as William Batty, the immortal ringmaster of the Wanderlust Circus, and band leader of the Wanderlust Circus Orchestra.
-In theatrical shows, Batty is often a protagonist and/or narrator, suiting his role as emcee.
-Batty is based on the Victorian-era ringmaster of the same name.

-David "Leapin' Louie" Lichtenstein, an Old West cowboy clown who does lasso tricks, cracks whips, rides unicycles, and juggles.

-Jon "Dutch" Paglia and Scott Maxwell are longtime Wanderlust Circus acrobatic bases and comedic actors.
-Dutch, Maxwell, and Mickens formed Team RAD (Rose City Acro-Devils) in 2013.
-Team RAD now serves as Wanderlust Circus' core acrobatic troupe.
-In addition to Dutch and Maxwell, Team RAD has also included Jenae Gerstmann, Dominic Eason, Jenna Summer Smith, Anngela Burt, Leah Baker, Amanda Warren, Kylee Wegner, and Summer Manier.

-Brandy Guthery, Paulina Muñoz, and Alicia Doerrie, of A-WOL Dance have been Wanderlust Circus' principal aerialists.
-Other members of AWOL have appeared with the troupe; such as Jen Harbaugh-Livengood and Jessica Hoage.

-Brittany Walsh is a world-record holding contortionist and hand balancer.
-Walsh was featured on The Late Show with David Letterman, shooting a bow and arrow with her feet.

-Curtis Carlyle is a vaudevillian juggler, comedian, and actor.

-Meg Russell is a contortionist, aerialist, acrobat, and actress.
-She appears as Tiny Tim in Circus Carol, and Alice in Wonderland Circus.

-NagaSita, aka Tiare Tashnick is Wanderlust Circus' premier belly dancer, who has risen to prominence and toured internationally since joining the troupe.

-Russell Bruner is a vaudevillian swing dancer and comedian.
-In theatrical shows, Bruner often appears as an antagonist.
-In 2012, Bruner was crowned King of Burlesque, and has since engaged on a series of world tours related to his crown.